upgini/upgini/README.md

 [![Downloads](https://pepy.tech/badge/upgini)](https://pepy.tech/project/upgini)
 ## ❔ Overview

 **Upgini** is a Python library for an automated features search to boost accuracy of supervised ML models on tabular data.
 It enriches your dataset with intelligently crafted features from a broad range of curated data sources, including public datasets and scraped data.
-The search is conducted for any combination of public IDs contained in your tabular dateset: IP, date, etc.
+The search is conducted for any combination of public IDs contained in your tabular dataset: IP, date, etc.
 Only features that could improve the prediction power of your ML model are returned.
 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient search tools for external data blocks massive adoption of external features in ML pipelines.
 We want radically simplify features search and delivery for ML pipelines to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.